dhyeythumar/ML-Agents-with-Google-Colab/README.md

 # Training ML-Agents on Google Colab

 <h4 align="center">
-    Made for training Unity's environment with ML-Agents on Google Colaboratory
+    For training Unity's built environment with ML-Agents on Google Colaboratory
 </h4>

 ## What’s In This Document